orstavik/JoiComponents/book/chapter11_event_comp/Pattern11_ListenUp.md

 5. The secondary trigger event functions are defined as function objects, as all JS functions are.
-   To highlight that there is no difference between explicitly and implicitly assigning the functions objects to variables, 4(a) does so explicitly and 4(b) does so implicitly.
+   To highlight that there is no difference between explicitly and implicitly assigning the functions objects to variables: (a) does so explicitly and (b) does so implicitly.

 6. In normal circumstances, the final trigger event function (`onMouseup(e)`) is triggered.
    The final trigger event function will check if the event sequence fits its criteria